 - even start a lawn,

-then the job is best done now while there’s less competition for nutrients and moisture!
+then do it now while seedlings have less competition for nutrients and moisture!

 To aerate the soil and/or improve the soil’s absorbing qualities:

 If your soil is compacted, heavy clay – water just sits for days on the surface without being absorbed— try renting an aerator to open up the roots to more oxygen.
 Also raking in a thin layer (1/4” to ½”) of compost will increase the bulky organic texture of your soil, increasing pore size and will allow better water exchange.
 Supply list: Compost & Rent an Aerator or Slicer/seeder.

 Compost will increase the living bacteria and nutrient level of the soil which depletes over time.

 Lime is helpful if your soil test shows a pH of 5.8 or lower.